zcking/ArduinoStash/src/CAN/logs/SHA1/README.md

 **Note:** these values are driven by the Arduino Genuino/Uno  board, and may vary with different CPUs.
+Thus the "normal" values shown here should not be compared directly to that of a real CAN Bus within an automobile.
+Rather, this data is focused towards a percentage decrease and then applied theoretically towards an actual CAN Bus found in automobiles and other contexts.

 ### Time Measurement to Update SHA-1 Hash
 The average time it took to update the SHA-1 hash (not actually created the HMAC),